Enterprise Collaboration

 • general timeframe or interest area

-If alignment is clear, further discussion can follow.
+If alignment is clear, further discussion can follow regarding format, scope, and implementation.